 Some homes with cavity walls will already have them insulated – it was common practice from the 1990s onwards to add insulation into cavity walls during construction.

 Cavity wall insulation is not suitable for flats, unless you have agreement from the owners of all flats in your block to insulate the whole block.

 If you aren’t sure what type of walls your home has, Cosy Homes Oxfordshire can help with that through our home assessment and Whole House Plan service.
-Simply register your home with us and we’ll be in touch to book your home assessment.

 What are the expected costs and savings?

 As with any retrofit measure, the potential carbon and cost savings vary depending on the type and size of your home.
 Cavity wall insulation is a relatively simple measure which makes a big difference, and can reduce heat loss by up to a third – so it’s likely you can make substantial savings within 5 years of the insulation being installed.

 The Energy Savings Trust predicts costs and savings as below (April 2019 data).
 Please note that you might be able to reduce these costs by carrying out the work at the same time as other home retrofit improvements through our Whole House Plan approach.